ngoctnq/Oral-Comps-Assigning-Tool/README.md

 ## Howto:
 <i>Step 0:</i> Manually remove bad data: for example, Allen M. Betts and his unavailability.

-<sub>Note: The department names are truncated to the last 3 characters to deal with MLL faculties - unforeseen side effect might occur if departments are named weirdly.</sub>
+<sub>Note: The department names are truncated to the last 3 characters to deal with MLL faculties - unforeseen side effects might occur if departments are named weirdly.
+Also, faculties in departments that no current senior is in will be ignored.</sub>

 <i>Step 0.5:</i> Install AMPL, with GeCode solver.
 The directory of AMPL can be changed in `main.sh`, and the replacement for GeCode can be changed in `ampl/mock.prod`.